Loyan Beausoleil, Director and Head Teacher

 Following September 11, 2001, Loyan began documenting and studying the effects of the World Trade Center terrorist attacks on young children who experienced them first-hand, a project called The Youngest Witnesses.
 She presented this work at Wheelock College in Boston, the National Association for the Education of Young Children conference in New York City and Chicago, the Playing for Keeps conference at Yale University, the Kentucky State conference on Early Childhood Education and at the University of Wisconsin, Platteville.
 Segments about this work have been featured on NY1, Good Morning America, and the CBS Early Show.
 A chapter by Loyan on the project is included in the award-winning book Forever After: New York City Teachers on 9/11, a compilation of teachers’ experiences of 9/11, published by Teachers College Press in 2006.
 She is co-author of the book Games That Sing: 25 Activities to Keep Children on Their Toes, published by Heritage Music Press, 2011.
 Games That Sing focuses on using movement, music, and games as transitions in the early childhood classroom.
 Recently Loyan has been focused on science and nature education for young children.
 She presented a early childhood science curriculum at the 2017 national conference of the National Association for the Education of Young children, and was recently selected to sit on the Teachers Advisory Board of the Wildlife Conservation Society.

 Edna Gonzalez, Assistant Teacher

 Edna celebrated her 25th anniversary as a teacher at UPNS in 2014.
-She has been the assistant director of the school since 2004 and is the assistant teacher of the Green Room for four- and five-year-olds.
-Edna also runs the afterschool and summer camp programs.
+Edna is the assistant teacher of the Blue Room for two to three year olds.
 Many children have benefited from her dedication, experience, skills and knowledge.
 Edna helps to build a strong community in the classroom, where all the children’s cultures are valued, and she shares her own culture through integrating Spanish into her everyday teaching.
 Edna studied Early Childhood Education at Jersey City University and Medgar Evers College.